msg-systems/graphql-io-server-java/review.md

    - abstract class GsGraphQLAbstractSchemaCreator implements GsGraphQLSchemaCreator
      - impementiert: getGraphQLSchema()
      - implementiert initScalarTypes()
-   - wird implementiert von:
+     - wird extended von:
        - GsGraphQLSimpleSchemaCreator > nutzen wir
        - ruft initScalarTypes() auf
        - GsGraphQLStandardSchemaCreator -> unbenutzt

 6. GsGraphQLEngine Why do we have no interface there but for GsGraphQLExecution - Torsten